amnipriyasowrirajan/React_mini_projects/README.md

 - filters: (object) An object containing filter criteria such as category, price range, etc.
 - onFiltersChange: (function) A callback function triggered when filters are changed.
 It receives the updated filter object as an argument.

+# Tip Calculator

+A Tip Calculator component for React that helps users calculate tip amounts based on bill total and selected tip percentage.

+- billTotal: (number) The total amount of the bill.
+- tipPercentage: (number) The tip percentage to calculate the tip amount